Y0Coss/docs-fork/pages/web_cloud/web_hosting/access_websites_view/guide.en-gb.md

 Clicking this will redirect you to the `Multisite`{.action} tab for the web hosting plan concerned.

-Visit our page “[Monitor and analyze your website traffic](/links/web/hosting-traffic-analysis)” for more information.
+Visit our page “[Monitor and analyze website traffic](/links/web/hosting-traffic-analysis)” for more information.

 > [!warning]
 >